Post Prostatectomy Physical Therapy in Jacksonville, FL

-Prostate cancer is the third leading cause of cancer death in men and the most common type of cancer in men older than 50.
-Survival rates for prostate cancer are increasing thanks to early detection through PSA testing and advancements in surgical techniques and treatment.
+Prostate cancer is the most common type of cancer in men older than 50.
+Survival rates for prostate cancer are increasing thanks to early detection through PSA testing and advancements in surgical techniques and treatment, such as a prostatectomy.

-These surgical techniques affect your pelvic floor and can result in incontinence or erectile dysfunction.
-Your physical therapist can address issues related to your pelvic floor muscle impairments.
+However, a prostatectomy can negatively affect your pelvic health, resulting in incontinence or erectile dysfunction.
+Pelvic floor physical therapy can address issues related to your pelvic floor muscle impairments.

 When cancer is detected in the prostate, the benefits of prostatectomy are unquestionable.
 It is a life-saving procedure to remove cancer from your body, but it will also come with risks and complications, such as: